Athena Tibi

 by Jaime Del Mundo and Ed Gatchalian, based on the Ateneo–La Salle rivalry between two universities in the Philippines.
 She announced her debut live show in Japan on November 18, 2012.

-She now has a YouTube channel called "Athena TV" where she posts travel and life in Japan videos.
+She now has a YouTube channel called "Japan with Athena" where she posts travel and life in Japan videos.

 Biography

 Background

 Athena was born in Manila, Philippines, but moved to Japan at age 3 when her family relocated due to her father's work.
 She grew up in Koshigaya in Saitama, then returned to Manila age 10, having mastered Japanese alongside English and Tagalog.

 She went to High School at St. Paul College Pasig before moving to La Consolacion College in Pasig.

 She graduated with a BA in Management from the University of Asia and the Pacific, a private research University located in Ortigas Center in Metro Manila in 2009.